How to Get Your App Ranked In The Google Play Store

 Cumulatively, this is a recipe for success to shoot your app to toward the top of the Google Play Store rankings.

-What keywords will you include in your app’s description to improve its discoverability and search optimization?
+What keywords will you include in your app’s description to improve its discoverability and app store SEO?